 I learned to use “friend” rather than “sir/ma’am” (I live in the South, where that is still commonplace), “friend” rather than “sweetie,” or “dear”– rather than “girl,” “lady,” “woman,” “bro,” or “hon.”
-I learned it from the Quakers, and from my recovering-Catholic bestie, who always calls me “friend,” and it feels sweeter than any other name.
+I learned it from the Quakers, and from my recovering-Catholic bestie, who always calls me “friend."
+It feels sweeter than any other name she could use.

-I find that it helps orient me toward that Benedictine notion of welcoming all people I encounter as if they were Christ (because they are).
+I find this practice helps orient me toward that Benedictine notion of welcoming all people I encounter as if they were Christ (because they are).
 And John 15.15 teaches me that Jesus calls me “friend” as well…

 I find that calling everyone “friend”–the cashier at the gas station, the radiologist who just squashed me into a mammogram machine, the five-year-old geology enthusiast next door, the committee member who often presents as the Designated Grouch–helps orient me toward compassion instead of judgment, equality instead of hierarchy, inclusion instead of patriarchy, respect instead of infantilization.

 Like Fred Rogers’ use of “neighbor,” it helps erase the other labels I would be tempted to apply.
 It keeps me humble and encourages me to be more authentically present with others.

 And when I find “friend” hard to say, or find myself tempted to use a more judgmental label (or expletive! –I’ll be honest), I can notice it (mindfulness) and take the opportunity to sort out my feelings and needs (NVC).